Shakespeare apocrypha

+The Third Folio of Shakespeare's plays, listing additional works attributed to the author.
+Of the seven plays listed on this title page, only one (Pericles, Prince of Tyre) is generally considered to have been (partially) written by Shakespeare.

-The Shakespeare apocrypha is a group of plays and poems that have sometimes been attributed to William Shakespeare, but whose attribution is questionable for various reasons.
-The issue is not to be confused with the debate on Shakespearean authorship, which questions the authorship of the works traditionally attributed to Shakespeare.
+The Shakespeare apocrypha refers to a group of plays and poems that have sometimes been attributed to William Shakespeare, either individually or collaboratively, but whose authorship is disputed for various reasons.
+The issue is distinct from the Shakespearean authorship question, which concerns the authorship of the works traditionally attributed to Shakespeare.

 Background

-In his own lifetime, Shakespeare saw only about half of his plays enter print.
-Some individual plays were published in quarto, a small, cheap format.
-Then, in 1623, seven years after Shakespeare's death, his fellow actors John Heminges and Henry Condell compiled a folio collection of his complete plays, now known as the First Folio.
-Heminges and Condell were in a position to do this because they, like Shakespeare, worked for the King's Men, the London playing company that produced all of Shakespeare's plays.
+During his lifetime, Shakespeare saw only about half of his plays in print.
+Some individual plays were published in quarto, a small, inexpensive format.
+In 1623, seven years after Shakespeare's death, his fellow actors John Heminges and Henry Condell compiled a folio collection of his complete plays, now known as the First Folio.
+Heminges and Condell were able to compile the collection because they, like Shakespeare, worked for the King's Men, the London playing company that produced Shakespeare's plays.

 In addition to plays, poems were published under Shakespeare's name.
-The collection published as The Passionate Pilgrim contains genuine poems by Shakespeare along with poems known to have been written by other authors, along with some of unknown authorship.
-Unattributed poems have also been assigned by some scholars to Shakespeare at various times.
-See below.
+The collection published as The Passionate Pilgrim contains poems by Shakespeare, poems known to have been written by other authors, and others of unknown authorship.
+Some scholars have also attributed anonymous poems to Shakespeare.

-The apocrypha can be categorized under the following headings.
+The apocrypha can be categorized under the following headings:

 Plays attributed to Shakespeare during the 17th century, but not included in the First Folio

 Several plays published in quarto during the seventeenth century bear Shakespeare's name on the title page or in other documents, but do not appear in the First Folio.
 Some of these plays (such as Pericles) are believed by most scholars of Shakespeare to have been written by him (at least in part).
-Others, such as Thomas Lord Cromwell are so atypically written that it is difficult to believe they really are by Shakespeare.
+Others, such as Thomas Lord Cromwell, differ substantially in style from Shakespeare's accepted works.

 Scholars have suggested various reasons for the existence of these plays.
-In some cases, the title page attributions may be lies told by fraudulent printers trading on Shakespeare's reputation.
+In some cases, printers may have falsely attributed plays to Shakespeare to capitalize on his reputation.
 In other cases, Shakespeare may have had an editorial role in the plays' creation, rather than actually writing them, or they may simply be based on a plot outline by Shakespeare.
 Some may be collaborations between Shakespeare and other dramatists (although the First Folio includes plays such as Henry VIII, Henry VI, Part 1 and Timon of Athens that are believed to be collaborative, according to modern stylistic analysis).
-Another explanation for the origins of any or all of the plays is that they were not written for the King's Men, were perhaps from early in Shakespeare's career, and thus were inaccessible to Heminges and Condell when they compiled the First Folio.
+Another possibility is that some of the plays were not written for the King's Men or dated from early in Shakespeare's career and were therefore unavailable to Heminges and Condell when they compiled the First Folio.

 C. F. Tucker Brooke lists forty-two plays conceivably attributable to Shakespeare, many in his own lifetime, but dismisses the majority, leaving only most of those listed below, with some additions.